networknt/light-4j/docs/content/architecture/nodejs.md

 ---
 date: 2016-11-18T14:41:29-05:00
-title: nodejs
+title: Nodejs Pitfalls
 ---

 When talking about microservices, a lot of Nodejs developers will say that Node is a better platform than Java and other languages to build microservices.
-The arguments
-are:
+The arguments are:

-* Nodejs is faster than Java.
+* Nodejs is faster than Java at runtime.
 * Nodejs development is more productive than Java.

 These claims are proved to be false already as I've been working on both